Meganeura: Other species

-Anton Handlirsch named five new Meganeura species based on the illustrated M. monyi wing fragments in Brongniart's monograph, but he did not inspect the fossils in person.
+Entomologist Anton Handlirsch named five new Meganeura species based on the illustrated M. monyi wing fragments in Brongniart's monograph, but he did not inspect the fossils in person.
 Handlirsch's Meganeura species include M. brongniarti, M. fafnir (named in 1906), M. brongniartiana, M. draco, and M. aeroplana (named in 1919).
 His 1919 report also created a new genus and species for Meunier's specimen: Meganeurella rapax.